Car Collector International

 Route BMW V8 work through a specialist who understands the Morgan-specific integration

-The M62 / N62 V8s are well-supported by the general BMW independent trade, but the Morgan wiring, mounts, cooling architecture and (on Series 4) the low-volume prototype-line 4.8L engine build all benefit from a specialist who has worked on Aero 8s before.
-Wikipedia (fetched) notes 'BMW produced a short run of engines on a prototype line for Morgan' for the 4.8L Series 4 — worth confirming a candidate garage has previously commissioned or serviced the specific engine variant.
+The M62 / N62 V8s are well-supported by the general BMW independent trade, but the Morgan wiring, mounts, cooling architecture and (on Series 4) the low-volume prototype-line 4.8L engine build all benefit from a specialist who has worked on Aero 8s before. notes 'BMW produced a short run of engines on a prototype line for Morgan' for the 4.8L Series 4 — worth confirming a candidate garage has previously commissioned or serviced the specific engine variant.

 Event calendar